guardian/self-assessment/README.md

 # Guardian Self Assessment CLI tool

 ## What?
-`self-assessment` is a tool that generates a list of PRs authored and reviewed by you.
+`self-assessment` is a tool that generates a list of PRs authored and reviewed by you, as well as an optional report of Trello boards and cards you are assigned to.

 ## Why?
 Assessing oneself is hard - this tool aims to make the process a little bit easier.\